Components of Food

 Facts about fiber

 Soluble fiber is found in foods like oat bran and dried beans.
 It can lower blood cholesterol in some people.
+It prevents some fats and cholesterol from being digested and absorbed.

 Facts about sodium